ApitechFR/scada-v5/README.md

 To ungroup, just select the group and click Group/Ungroup button

 ### Symbols
-Here is a tutorial video to understand how to use symbols : [https://](https://www.youtube.com/watch?v=d71i52gGkMw)
+Here is a tutorial video to understand how to use symbols : [Tutorial Rapid Scada Scheme Editor - Symbols](https://www.youtube.com/watch?v=d71i52gGkMw)